lnls-sol/crio-labview/README.md

  - sm read and increment.vi
  - sm write and increment.vi

- The sm read and write blocks are chained, and their order in the chained represents the index that will be passed to the crio-linuc-lib using the *.ini file.
+ The shared memory read and write blocks are chained, and their order in the chained represents the index that will be passed to the crio-linuc-lib using the *.ini file.